yuvaldori/gigaspaces-wiki-jekyll/xap100/step-3---scaling-the-data-access-layer.markdown

 -------------------------------------------------------------------------------
 {% endcomment %}

-{% excerpt %}
-**Step summary**: Learn how to **access the GigaSpaces in memory data grid** from within your web application, thus removing the database bottleneck from your data access layer{% endexcerpt %}
+**Step summary**: Learn how to **access the GigaSpaces in memory data grid** from within your web application, thus removing the database bottleneck from your data access layer

 {% comment %}
 ========================================================================================